N-D. de la consolation

 It was there, in the middle of this mountainous chaos, that the Trappists decided to establish a monastery.
 Monsignor Delaplace, around 1880, had met in Rome a person who was preparing to take the veil at the Carmel of Uccle near Brussels and who had offered him a large amount of money to found a monastery of his choice.

-Proposals were then made to various superiors of French Trappist monasteries and the prior of the Trappe of Tamié accepted them with the intention of transporting his small community, expelled from its convent, to China.
-He first came alone to Yang-Kia-Pinn in 1883 and was joined, a few months later, by 2 monks from the Abbey of Grace-Dieu; this House developed and was raised to the rank of abbey in 1892, under the authority of the abbot of Sept-Fons..
+Proposals were then made to various superiors of French Trappist monasteries, and the prior of La Trappe de Tamié accepted them with the intention of transporting his small community, which had been expelled from its convent, to China.
+He first came alone to Yang Kia Pinn in 1883 and was joined a few months later by two monks from the Abbey of Grâce-Dieu (Grace of God).
+This house grew and was elevated to the rank of abbey in 1892, under the authority of the abbot of Sept-Fons.

-Information attesting to the existence of a brewery within this abbey is very scanty, but we can learn from the book "Les missions catholiques" - N°2132 , April 15, 1910, that during a visit made at this time: “You have there the complete body of trades : the shoemaker's store, the store for apricot kernels which are the wealth of La Trappe, a Lilliputian (tiny) brewery, the wine press, the wheat and millet granaries, the laundry, the covered well, the fruit orchard, and finally the “grand parlor”, i.e. the room where every evening, the cellarer tells everyone their work for the following day. ”
+Information attesting to the existence of a brewery within this abbey is very scanty, but we can learn from the book "Les missions catholiques" - N°2132 , April 15, 1910, that during a visit made at this time: “You have there the complete body of trades : the shoemaker's store, the store for apricot kernels which are the wealth of La Trappe, a Lilliputian (tiny) brewery, the wine press, the wheat and millet granaries, the laundry, the covered well, the fruit orchard, and finally the “grand parlor”, i.e. the room where every evening, the cellarer tells everyone their work for the following day" ; the newspaper "La voix du peuple" (The Voice of the People) of May 21, 1913 also mentions this: “In order to organize their civilized life, they were forced to create all their own services: shoemaking, beer brewing, laundry, milling, blacksmithing, tinsmithing, masonry, weaving, basketry, etc.”